adon-cloudcannon/landing-page-test/src/collections/posts/automatically-optimize-your-images-with-eleventy-image-and-cloudcannon.md

 breadcrumb_title: Image Optimization
 description: >-
-  Websites are becoming increasingly visual and we're adding more and more image content to our sites—but these images need to be optimized.
+  Websites are becoming increasingly visual and we're adding more and more image content to our sites — but these images need to be optimized.
 draft: true
 series:
 image: https://cc-dam.imgix.net/Image optimisation (1).png